cs264sp25-homework/team-05/PROPOSAL.md

 The following features could be implemented, if time permits:

 - Provide analytics on how much time you devote to certain tasks/events
+- The AI can analyze deadlines, task importance, and past user behavior to suggest an optimal order for completing tasks.
+-Giving the user the option to switch between OpenAI and Ollama

 The following features would be nice to have but won’t be implemented: